 Data security and retention

-We understand that the privacy and security of your personal data is of great importance and therefore we have implemented technology, security polices, rules and controls to protect your information.
+We understand that the privacy and security of your personal data are of great importance, and therefore we have implemented technology, security policies, rules and controls to protect your information.

 Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.

 Where will your personal data be held?

 Your personal data may be held within the European Economic Area (EEA) or outside the EEA.
 If any personal data is transferred or stored outside of the EEA, we check whether the EU Commission has determined that it will be afforded the same level of protection as it would within the EEA (this is called an adequacy decision).
 If it will not, we will ensure any such transfer is subject to appropriate safeguards (for example by putting appropriate contractual provisions in place with relevant third parties to provide us with reassurance about the security of your personal data) or is otherwise permitted (for example with your express consent to transfer) in accordance with the provisions of the GDPR.

 Whenever fraud prevention agencies transfer your personal data outside of the European Economic Area, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.

 3. Your Rights

 Your personal data is protected by legal rights, which include your rights to object to our processing of your personal data; request that your personal data is erased or corrected; request access to your personal data.